ThePizza1k/Lua-Math-Extension/README.md

 math.lint(x1,x2,mu) -- linearly interpolates between x1 and x2 using given mu value.
 math.cosint(x1,x2,mu) -- uses cosine to interpolate between x1 and x2 using given mu value.
 math.cubint(x0,x1,x2,x3,mu) -- uses a cubic function to interpolate between x1 and x2 using given mu value.
 --cubic interpolation requires four points instead of two to provide more continuous interpolation.
+math.factorial(n) -- factorial function. only good for integers greater than or equal to 0. math.eta(input) -- dirichlet eta function. math.zeta(input) -- riemann zeta function.

 ## Complex library
 It is accessible with math.complex, and can be aliased as just complex for easier usage.